-University of Manchester/Orchard Therapeutic's MPSIII Stem Cell Program (UK) / Sanfilippo Type A and B
+University of Manchester/Orchard Therapeutic's Stem Cell Program (UK) / Sanfilippo Types A and B

 Dr Brian Bigger from The University of Manchester has used stem cell gene therapy to treat Sanfilippo in mice.
 The University of Manchester has now signed a licensing agreement with a UK-based biotechnology company Orchard Therapeutics to bring its stem cell gene therapy program to human clinical trial.

-Orchard Therapeutics announced in November 2017 that it acquired an exclusive license from the University of Manchester to develop a similar therapy for Sanfilippo Syndrome Type, but this is further from starting a clinical trial.
+Orchard Therapeutics announced in November 2017 that it acquired an exclusive license from the University of Manchester to develop a similar therapy for Sanfilippo Syndrome Type B, but this is further from starting a clinical trial.